 “Is this a bad thing?
 Have I lost my mind?”

-But resilience and patience got us through the difficult adjustment and building stage, and today I am supremely happy to be here now.
+But resilience and patience got us through the difficult adjustment stage of building this home out in the foothills west of Walsenburg, and today I am supremely happy to be here now.

 Note to myself: Allow LOTS of time for personal adjustment around major life changes.

 And yes, we do find excellent ways to spend our days, even in retirement.
 We have learned to enjoy a much slower pace with lots of time to just be.
 I have also learned how to truly live in the present.